Rosa del Duca

 "It’s hard to believe that a 17-year-old who can’t vote or drink can go to war.
-Del Duca’s experience as one of those teens — who joined the National Guard to pay for college and then finds herself on the verge of being sent to fight a war she thinks is morally wrong — is as harrowing as they come.
-I was riveted by her story and her strength." --Julia Scheeres, author of NYT bestseller Jesus Land and A Thousand Lives
+Del Duca’s experience as one of those teens — who joined the National Guard to pay for college and then finds herself on the verge of being sent to fight a war she thinks is morally wrong — is as harrowing as they come." --Julia Scheeres, author of NYT bestseller Jesus Land and A Thousand Lives

 "Honest, beautifully-written, and immensely compelling.
 Among many other things, it is a vital chronicle of military service, and of the young Americans who volunteer into it." --Matthew Zapruder, author of Why Poetry and Sun Bear